 For any of your personal information stored in our database, all necessary steps will be taken to secure them.
 We will report any unlawful violation of the database of this site or the database of any third party data processor to anyone and to all relevant stakeholders as well as authorities within 72 hours of the violation, if it is obvious that personal data stored in an identifiable form, have been stolen.

 All web traffic (file transfer) between this site and your browser is encrypted and transferred via the HTTPS protocol using Secure Sockets Layer (SSL).

 9. Connections and third party products in our website

 Our website maintains web-links to other sites.
 We are not responsible for the terms of protection and the use of the personal data of each site.
 You should be careful and check the privacy statements that apply to the third-party websites and services you use.

 The website www.webfish.gr contains material that belongs to Webfish company.
-This material includes the design, layout, appearance, graphics and texts of the individual pages.
+This material includes the design, layout, appearance, graphics, photos and texts of the individual pages.
 It is strictly forbidden to reproduce the above material in any way for commercial purposes without the prior written consent of the company.